IdentityPython/SATOSA/doc/README.md

 ## Microservices

-Additional behaviour can be configured in the proxy through "microservices".
+Additional behaviour can be configured in the proxy through so called *micro services*.
+The following micro services are bundled with SATOSA.

 ### Adding static attributes to all responses